Understanding How Google Ranks Search Results

 How Does Google Rank Websites?

 First, a note: Google doesn’t rank websites; it ranks web pages.
 It considers most ranking factors at the page level.
-However, there is an exception (of course) for the helpful content system.
+However, there is an exception for the helpful content system.
 This algorithmic system can impact an entire site’s rankings rather than just a particular page’s rank.

 On-Page Factors